 Avoid changing the roadside battery as much as possible.
-There are many things that can cause unfortunate events such as traffic or accidents.
+Many things can cause unfortunate events such as traffic or accidents.

 Remove all jewelry

-you should avoid wearing your valuable jewelry when working on your car battery it.
-Remove your watch or wedding ring to avoid electric shock.
+you should avoid wearing your valuable jewelry when working on your car battery.
+Remove your watch or wedding ring to prevent electric shock.

 Parts you need to know

-There are two important things you need to know before you can start working on your car battery.
-The most important parts are the negative and the positive connection.
+There are two essential things you need to know before you can start working on your car battery.
+The most important parts are the negative and positive connections.

-With a normal “AA” size battery, the negative pole and the positive pole are usually labeled.
-In a car battery, the minus pole is the one with a black cap or the one with the minus or “-” sign.
-In the meantime a positive connection is the one with a red cap or a “+” sign.
+With a standard “AA” size battery, the negative and positive poles are usually labeled.
+In a car battery, the minus pole with a black cap or the one with the minus or “-” sign.
+In the meantime, a positive connection is a red cap or a “+” sign.

-After determining where these terminals are located you need to determine the socket size for the socket wrench to work on the nut.
+After determining where these terminals are located, you need to select the socket size for the socket wrench to work on the nut.

 Tools you need to know

-You need suitable tools to work safely on the battery trolley.
-The goggles protect your eyes from unexpected sparks that can be dangerous when you are working on how to disconnect car battery .
+It would help if you had suitable tools to work safely on the battery trolley.
+The goggles protect your eyes from unexpected sparks that can be dangerous when disconnecting the car battery.

 How to disconnect car battery?